 Layer, layer, layer is the advice cold-weather runners often hear.
 And now, deciding what to wear for your outermost layer is a no-brainer, thanks to the Brooks Adapt Jacket.
 With polyfill insulation and a water-resistant (not waterproof—you will get … Continue reading

 If snowshoe racing is tough, then snowshoe racing in northern New Mexico is really tough.
-Not only are you trudging over snow-covered trails with an extra couple pounds strapped to each … Continue reading
+Not only are you trudging over snow-covered trails with an extra couple pounds strapped to each foot, but you’re doing it at almost 10,000 feet—an … Continue reading

 Super.natural’s merino wool blends come to North America this fall